 You should assume that whenever the DT generator is operating, neutrons of all energies from 14.2 MeV down to thermals will be produced.
 In principal these neutrons can activate materials including air.
 Of course, the amount produced depends on the number of neutrons produced.
 Depending on the form of tritium used, a damaged generator could leak tritium.
 Since this is also a high-voltage device, electrical safety considerations such as interlocks may be needed.
 If the device is malfunctioning and sparks, there is the possibility of x-ray emissions.

 Finally, metal hydrides are used in order to have a large storage of deuterium and tritium in very compact form.
 Although deuterium is not radioactive, both of these materials are sensitive nuclear materials (e.g., for tritium threshold quantities, check DOE-STD-1027-92).
 Nuclear material accountability becomes important.
 This becomes more serious if the metal used for the deuterium hydride is lithium.
 Lithium deuteride is fuel for thermonuclear weapons.Kamran Vaziri, PhD

 Answer posted on 17 December 2010.
-The information and material posted on this website is intended as general reference information only.
-Specific facts and circumstances may alter the concepts and applications of materials and information described herein.
-The information provided is not a substitute for professional advice and should not be relied upon in the absence of such professional advice specific to whatever facts and circumstances are presented in any given situation.
-Answers are correct at the time they are posted on the Website.
-Be advised that over time, some requirements could change, new data could be made available, or Internet links could change.
-For answers that have been posted for several months or longer, please check the current status of the posted information prior to using the responses for specific applications.
+The information posted on this web page is intended as general reference information only.
+Specific facts and circumstances may affect the applicability of concepts, materials, and information described herein.
+The information provided is not a substitute for professional advice and should not be relied upon in the absence of such professional advice.
+To the best of our knowledge, answers are correct at the time they are posted.
+Be advised that over time, requirements could change, new data could be made available, and Internet links could change, affecting the correctness of the answers.
+Answers are the professional opinions of the expert responding to each question; they do not necessarily represent the position of the Health Physics Society.